ladiesman218/tutoreasymanagenew/Readme.md

 For all API endpoint that should be or can be cached on client side, return encoded response instead of actual data.
 Before returning the response, create a http header and add etag so that client side has a way to know if the cached response is stale.
-For value of etag header, use
+For value of etag header, use String(describing: object).hash.description.
+If a property of the object has changed, the String(describing: object) should be different, hash of the description is of type Int, so we use the 2nd description to convert that int to string, which makes it easier for adding to/getting from headers for comparing.
+This is better than making the class/struct comform to Hashable and use its hashValue, becoz according to documentation, "hashValue is not guaranteed to be equal across different executions of your program".